 Champion Sire Congrats is one of the industry's brightest young stallion stars.
 By A.P.
 Indy and from a live, rich family, his successes have only begun to scratch the surface.

-Congrats was far and away the nation's Champion Freshman Sire in 2010, leading a stellar crop of sires who included Bernardini, War Front, First Samurai, and Bluegrass Cat.
-His inaugural two-year-olds encompassed 25 winners, 9 multiple winners, and 12 stakes horses, top numbers in the crop.
+Congrats was far and away the nation's Champion Freshman Sire in 2010, leading a stellar crop of sires who included Bernardini and War Front.
+His inaugural two-year-olds encompassed 25 winners, 12 stakes horses, top numbers in the crop.
 He has since gone on to prove his early results were a harbinger of things to come:

-- One of just six active stallions to sire two or more 2012 U.S. G1 winners on dirt
+- One of just six active stallions in 2012 to sire two or more U.S. G1 winners on dirt